 Summer is a great time to make fun memories with your pet.
 Bonding with your dog is easy in this season because there are so many activities that you can participate in outdoors.
 From trips to the lake to park picnics, it is important to remember that pets are overly sensitive to the summer heat as they cannot sweat to keep cool the way that we can.
 Make sure you know how to keep your dog safe so you can both have a fun summer.

 Richmond Road Veterinary Clinic and Tates Creek Animal Hospital are premier clinics in Lexington, KY.
-We provide a full range of services covering every health needs of your furry companion, including critical and specialty pet care.
-To schedule an appointment or for any queries, please contact us on 859.263.5037 or 859.273.1933.
-Richmond Road Veterinary Clinic is open 7 days a week.
+We provide a full range of services covering every health need of your furry companion, including critical and specialty pet care.
+To schedule an appointment or for any queries, please contact us at 859.263.5037 or 859.273.1933.